-A bone sample is embedded in a block of plexiglas and cut into slices thousandths of a millimeter thick by a microtome which is part of our core facilities MD/PhD program can be found on our website More information about the medical or dental two year
+A bone sample is embedded in a block of plexiglas and cut into slices thousandths of a millimeter thick by a microtome which is part of our core facilities

+PhD Programs

 The Medical Faculty offers two interdisciplinary PhD programs that prepare students for future scientific challenges.
 There is a two-year MD/PhD program for medical and dentistry students who seek to gain a more in-depth scientific education.
 Talented young students acquire comprehensive scientific competencies as well as important key skills that they need to pursue a career in patient-oriented and basic research.

 The three-year PhD program for non-medical students comprises a strong research-oriented and interdisciplinary education within clearly defined support structures.
 Young scientists are offered a motivating research environment which allows them to build professional scientific expertise and accrue subject-specific knowledge.
 We support both medical and non-medical PhD candidates in their applications for scholarships granted by external funding bodies e.g. from the German Academic Exchange Service (DAAD).
-More information about the PhD program for non-medical students can be found on our website